-Neil Gorsuch Safely Avoided Drama During the Second Day of His Confirmation Hearings
+Neil Gorsuch Safely Avoided Drama During Day Two

 "I have offered no promises on how I would rule in any case to anyone and I don't think it'd be appropriate for a judge to do so," Gorsuch said.
 He told Democratic Sen. Richard Blumenthal that Trump had mentioned abortion in a meeting only to say that "one of the topics that came up during the campaign was abortion, and it was very divisive and split people evenly."

-When senators asked him for his opinion on specific cases, Gorsuch always demurred, saying it was inappropriate for judges to ever comment on specifics.
+When senators asked him for his opinion on particular cases, Gorsuch always demurred, saying it was inappropriate for judges to ever comment on specifics.
 On Roe, he said it was "a precedent of the United States Supreme Court" that has "been reaffirmed many times."
 On whether he agrees with District of Columbia v.
 Heller, which upholds an individual right to bear arms, he said, "I follow the law.
 It’s not about agreeing or disagreeing."
 And on whether his personal views bear on any case, he said simply, "I leave those at home."

 Gorsuch's circumspect evasions and folksy humility ("Golly," he exclaimed at one point) left committee Democrats without much to push against.
 “I’ll let you off the hook" and “fair enough,” Feinstein said when trying to pin Gorsuch down on abortion and guns.
 "OK, never mind," Sen. Al Franken said when Gorsuch repeatedly expressed empathy for the man he ruled against in the so-called frozen trucker case, invoked multiple times in the hearing.
 "I'll let it go," Sen. Patrick Leahy said, abandoning a line of questioning.